NMRLipids/Databank/docs/src/dbstructure.rst

 4. :file:`FormFactorQuality.json` contains quality of form factor against experimental data determined as described in the `NMRlipids databank manuscript <https://doi.org/10.1038/s41467-024-45189-z>`_.
 Second term is the scaling coefficient for experimental intensities (Eq.
 (6) in the `NMRlipids databank manuscript <https://doi.org/10.1038/s41467-024-45189-z>`_).

+.. _dbstructure_exp:

 Experiment record
 -----------------
+The data is located in subfolders named after the DOI of the original source publication of the data.
+Because a publication can contain more than one experimental data set, each data set is stored in a subfolder with integer name, for example, [experiments/OrderParameters/10.1039/c2cp42738a/2](https://github.com/NMRLipids/BilayerData/tree/main/experiments/OrderParameters/10.1039/c2cp42738a/2).
+Each of such folders then contain the experimental data and ``README.yaml`` files describing the experimental conditions.

 Order parameter NMR experiment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~